Creamy and fluffy ricotta pancakes with a delicate hint of almond flavor!

 - Ricotta cheese

 - Clarified butter/ghee or avocado oil for the pan

 *Exact measurements are listed in the recipe card below.

 How to Make Keto Ricotta Almond Pancakes

 Whip the egg whites until you get soft peaks and set aside.

 In another bowl, add the egg yolks, ricotta, Swerve, vanilla, almond extract and the heavy cream.

 Mix using a hand mixer for about 2 minutes.

 Add the egg whites in and mix briefly.
-In a separate bowl, mix the almond flour, oat fiber, baking powder and salt.
+In a separate bowl, mix the almond flour, oat fiber and baking powder.